The following is a brief guide to the common eye conditions that can lead to an eye turn.

 Diabetes or high blood pressure may cause a relative ischemia, a deprivation of blood supply.
 Fortunately the double vision is not permanent and can be temporarily eliminated with press-on prisms.
 No surgical treatment should be performed since the condition usually heals on its own, within 3-4 months time.
 When the condition resolves, you or your doctor can peel off the press-on prism.

 Traumatic contusion to the bone surrounding the eyeball (orbit), may result in a fracture of the floor of the orbit known as a blow-out fracture.
 Diagnosis is best made with a CAT scan.
 Antibiotics are typically prescribed for a couple of days, and ice is recommended to reduce swelling.

 You should wait at least two weeks to allow for spontaneous recovery of symptoms before considering intervention.
 Repair of the orbital floor by slipping in a supportive plate, should only be performed if symptoms of double vision or cosmesis persist.

 Vision therapy trains the entire nervous system and reflexive behavior, thus resulting in a lasting cure for strabismus and other vision conditions.

 LEARN MORE: Guide to Eye Turns

-Contact an optometrist who can provide vision therapy to look at the whole visual system and the neurological control of the eyes.
-Vision therapy is most effective when performed in an optometrist’s office, with home-based exercises.
+Contact an optometrist who can provide vision therapy to improve the functioning of the visual system and the neurological control of the eyes.

 Vision Problems from a Brain Injury »